(Each student is provided one enrichment class as part of the core curriculum covered tuition.)

 Violin Only Enrichment Classes

-Learn a few approachable & infectious old-time fiddle tunes with Scott Walker in a fun, relaxed environment.
+Learn fun fiddle tunes and songs from various styles and introductory accompaniment in a fun, relaxed environment with Crystal Plohman Wiegman.
 Students will get to play their tunes at the CSI square dance!
 Having a minimum playing level of Book 2 guarantees that every fiddle student has the intonation, left-hand dexterity, and bow control necessary to learn and play these arrangements, and to do so aurally.
+Advanced level classes will be composing more advanced arrangements of fiddle standards and learning the technique of chopping accompaniment.

-Open to violin students in Books 2 or 3.
+Open to violin students in Books 2 and up.
+Grouped by age/level.

-Open to violin students in Book 3 and up.
+Open to violin students in Books 3 and up

-Open to violin students in Book 4 and up.
+Open to violin students in Books 4 and up

 Viola for Violinists

 Kirby Kay will guide violinists who want to learn to play the viola and to read alto clef using Suzuki and supplementary viola literature!
-You will be notified by email by May 20 if you are scheduled for this enrichment so that you can bring an appropriate sized viola.
-Some violas are available as rentals from Robertson & Sons.
+You will be notified by email by June 1st if you are scheduled for this enrichment so that you can bring an appropriate sized viola.
+Some violas are available as rentals from Luther Strings.
 See Instrument Rentals and Repairs to reserve a viola for this class.

 Minimum playing level of Violin Book 3; grouped by Suzuki book level.